gazebosim/docs/INSTALL.md

 To help with the source compilation the use of some tools is recommended although other ways of correctly getting the sources and build in order the libraries are also possible.

+colcon supports python 3.5 (or higher) which is not the default option in some platforms (like Ubuntu Bionic).
+In cases where the default option can not be easily change the python [virtualenv](https://virtualenv.pypa.io/en/latest/) could be a useful solution.

 ## Installing vcstool and colcon